Receiving the best care in hospital when living with disability

 Planning can help a hospital stay — whether it is expected or an emergency — to go more smoothly.

-The bag could also contain your emergency contact details, contacts for your regular health professionals who know about your needs – like your general practitioner (GP), information about any allergies you have or medications, as well as information about how people can best communicate with you.
+The bag could also contain your emergency contact details, contacts for your regular health professionals who know about your needs — like your general practitioner, information about any allergies you have or medications, as well as information about how people can best communicate with you.

 Giving important information to hospital staff

-Since the beginning of the COVID-19 pandemic, the Federal Government has released aform for people with a disability to fill out which includes information such as personal details, the preferred method of communication and details related to a higher risk of illness from COVID-19, such as existing breathing difficulties, to provide to hospital staff.
+Since the beginning of the COVID-19 pandemic, the Federal Government has released a form for people with a disability to fill out that includes information such as personal details, the preferred method of communication and details related to a higher risk of illness from COVID-19 — such as existing breathing difficulties — to provide to hospital staff.

-When you provide this information, you can include what supports you will need when doctors or specialists come to visit you in hospital, so that you can comfortably understand what is happening and why.
+When you provide this information, you can include what support you will need when doctors or specialists come to visit you in the hospital so that you can comfortably understand what is happening and why.

 Funding for a better hospital stay

-Supports for everyday tasks a person with disability may receive, funded by the National Disability Insurance Scheme (NDIS), are not covered when you’re in hospital, because the National Disability Insurance Agency believes a person’s care is best provided by hospital staff during their stay.
+Supports for everyday tasks a person with disability may receive, funded by the National Disability Insurance Scheme, also known as the NDIS, are not covered when you’re in the hospital, because the National Disability Insurance Agency believes a person’s care is best provided by hospital staff during their stay.

 However, existing funding in an NDIS plan can be used for your regular support coordinator to arrange for your care provider to discuss your needs with the hospital.

-This could involve talking about any complex needs, training for hospital staff about how to communicate with you or to know how to manage challenging behaviours, or an assessment so that plans can be developed around issues like continence care.
+This could involve talking about any complex needs, training hospital staff about how to communicate with you and how to manage challenging behaviours or an assessment so plans can be developed around issues like continence care.

-You might also like to let hospital staff know if your first language is not English, including if you prefer to communicate with Auslan, and that you may need to book an interpreter for important conversations.
+You might also like to let hospital staff know if your first language is not English, including if you prefer to communicate via AUSLAN, also known as Australian Sign Language and that you may need to book an interpreter for important conversations.

-If you need an Auslan interpreter they can be funded from your NDIS plan, but if you do not qualify for the NDIS you may have to pay for an interpreter yourself.
+If you need an Auslan interpreter, they can be funded from your NDIS plan.
+However, if you do not qualify for the NDIS, you may have to pay for an interpreter yourself.

 Consent during a hospital stay